MonoGame/MonoGame/Documentation/create_project.md

 You can set up a project using the .NET Core CLI (Command Line Interface).
 If you don't have the .NET Core SDK installed, go get the latest version [here](https://dotnet.microsoft.com/download) (3.1 and up recommended).
-After installation you can run `dotnet --info` in a terminal to make sure the installation was successful.
+After installation, you can run `dotnet --info` in a terminal to make sure the installation was successful.

 MonoGame publishes templates for [dotnet new](https://docs.microsoft.com/en-us/dotnet/core/tools/dotnet-new).
 To install the C# templates run `dotnet new -i MonoGame.Templates.CSharp`.